Autoimmune disease in women: DMARDs (Disease-Modifying Anti-Rheumatic Drugs)

 DMARDs can be further classified into conventional-synthetic, targeted-synthetic, and biologic agents.
+They aid in therapy for rheumatoid arthritis and other diseases, including psoriatic arthritis, ankylosing spondylitis, and vasculitis.
+Conventional DMARDs trigger broad immunosuppressive effects, while targeted and biologic agents selectively inhibit specific cytokines or cellular pathways.

 Palliative

 Some autoimmune diseases with targeted effects on endocrine organs can result in an inability to produce hormones necessary to maintain normal physiology.
 Palliative treatment of autoimmune disease involves treating the secondary condition by replacing vital hormones that are no longer being produced.
 Examples of this include the treatment of type-1 diabetes with exogenous insulin.
 Though this does not cure the primary autoimmune disease, it effectively treats the lack of hormone caused by it.

 Non-pharmacological

 Non-pharmacological treatments are effective in treating autoimmune disease and contribute to a sense of well-being.
 Women can: